ibexa/documentation-developer/docs/release_notes/ez_platform_v2.2.0.md

 You can now select the pattern that is used to generate URL patterns.

-See [URL alias patterns](https://doc.ibexa.co/en/2.5/guide/url_management/#url-alias-patterns) for more information about the available settings.
+For more information about the available settings, see [URL alias patterns](https://doc.ibexa.co/en/2.5/guide/url_management/#url-alias-patterns).

 !!! caution "Default URL generation pattern"